I’m not proud of how I got into tourism. I’m telling you anyway, because the embarrassing part is the part that matters.

-That’s when it hit me: this place didn’t need more parking—it needed a beach bus.
+That’s when I realized: this place didn’t need more parking.
+It needed a beach bus.

-I was scrappy.
-Embarrassingly so.
-At the time, I was working a full-time job while trying to get Beach Bus off the ground.
-On my first day at my corporate job, the IT guy handed me a brand-new iPhone.
+And I was doing all of this on the side.
+I was working a full-time corporate job while trying to get Beach Bus off the ground.
+On my first day at that job, the IT guy handed me a brand-new iPhone.
 “It’s got unlimited data,” he said.
+“Sure it does,” I thought.

 I put it to the test, streaming hours of YouTube without ever connecting to Wi-Fi.
 Not a single warning.
 That’s when I got an idea.
 I logged into the Beach Bus social media account and proudly announced: “We now have free Wi-Fi on all trips.”